Not sure what an apostille is or how the process works? Scroll down for our apostille FAQs or call +1 (415) 655-9455 to talk with us directly.

 Do I need to be in California to get the apostille?

 This is one of the top apostille FAQs we get, and the answer is: sometimes.
-Certain documents require notarization in order to be apostilled.
-If this is the case, you will need to sign in front of a notary public.
+It is true that certain documents require notarization in order to be apostilled.
+In this case, you will need to sign in front of a notary public.
 If you are in the San Francisco Bay Area, our mobile notaries can come to your location to notarize your document, and then take it to be apostilled.

-Other documents–such as academic records, birth certificates, marriage certificates, and death certificates–do not require your presence.
-We will let you know whether or not your presence is needed when you contact us.
+Contrarily, other documents–such as academic records, birth certificates, marriage certificates, and death certificates–do not require your presence.
+We will let you know whether or not you need to be present once we know the scope of your apostille needs.

 Do you offer pickup/shipping services for apostilles and legalizations?